ejlee127/UrbanSoundClassification/README.md

 ![Overfitting](Images/Experiment%202/neuron128.png)

-There was multiple ways of attacking overfitting.
+There are multiple ways of attacking overfitting.

 1) Change the architecture
 	Adjust the neurons